 All investment decisions rely on the application of standards, screens, or criteria.
 These guidelines define which securities will be included in a portfolio, and which will be excluded.
-The securities held in the Domini Funds are selected using social and environmental standards.
-These are standards that assess the impact of a company's behavior and products on communities, employees, and the environment.
+The securities held in the Domini Funds are selected using environmental and social standards.
+These are standards that assess the impact of a company’s behavior and products on the environment, communities, and employees.
 Learn more about how we choose our investments.

-Two fundamental principles underlie our investment standards: the promotion of a society that values human dignity and the enrichment of our natural environment.
-We view these twin goals as crucial to a healthier, wealthier, and more sustainable world.
+Two fundamental principles underlie our investment standards: the promotion of a society that values universal human dignity and ecological sustainability.
+We view these twin goals as crucial to a healthier, more prosperous, and more sustainable world.
 Learn more

 We invest in companies with a combination of controversies and praiseworthy initiatives when we feel that, on balance, progress is being made toward long-term benefits for society or the environment.
 We seek to exclude from our funds companies with mixed records where negatives substantially outweigh the positives.
 Nevertheless, there are a wide variety of companies in our funds’ portfolios with mixed records, and some may be involved in substantial controversies from time to time.

-By using social and environmental standards to make investment decisions, responsible investors are stimulating demands for powerful global corporations to pay close attention to these issues and to disclose their policies and performance in these areas.
+By using environmental and social standards to make investment decisions, responsible investors are stimulating demands for powerful global corporations to pay close attention to these issues and to disclose their policies and performance in these areas.
 An increased level of transparency is critical to establishing a higher level of corporate accountability.

 You may wish to review a list of the companies in our portfolio to decide if they meet your standards.
 We post each Fund’s complete portfolio holdings on our website on a quarterly basis.
 The complete list is also available in the Funds’ Annual and Semi-Annual Reports.

-In addition to applying social and environmental standards to all of our investments, we seek to work with companies in our portfolios to improve their social and environmental performance through dialogue with corporate management on these issues when appropriate.
-We also seek to vote all company proxies in accordance with published guidelines covering a wide range of social, environmental, and corporate governance matters.
+In addition to applying environmental and social standards to all of our investments, we seek to work with companies in our portfolios to improve their environmental and social performance through dialogue with corporate management on these issues when appropriate.
+We also seek to vote all company proxies in accordance with published guidelines covering a wide range of environmental, social, and corporate governance matters.
 Visit our Engagement section to learn more.